 Statutory defence under s.
 50AAD: “It is a defence if the person proves that he or she reasonably believed at the time of the breach that the type of alcohol interlock was an approved alcohol interlock, or the person or body was an approved alcohol interlock supplier whose approval was in force or authorised by such supplier as the case may be.”

-Many Magistrates view this offence as a breaching of the original Court order and so treat it very seriously.
+Many Magistrates view Breach Alcohol Interlock Condition as a breaching of the original Court order and so treat it very seriously.
 Repeated offending of this nature will often end in prison sentences unless the context of the offending is explained well to the Magistrate.

 - Concept of Beyond Reasonable Doubt